What are the EIS and SEIS Tax Relief Schemes and what do they mean for you?

 Making your business successful depends on a lot.
-Genius ideas, expert advice, and relentless perseverance to name a few.
+Genius ideas, expert advice and relentless perseverance to name a few.
 But more than anything, at one point or another, you will need to source, raise and sustain investment for your company.
 To alleviate the financial teething pains of starting a company, the UK government provides two initiatives that startups can apply for – namely the EIS and SEIS investment schemes.

 Within a single tax year, investors can claim tax relief on income no greater than £1m – providing a tidy savings of £300,000, all because of the EIS.